natfarleydev/prd-markdown/markdown/advanced/advancedRaces.markdown

 The following race discussions also describe alternate racial traits for each character race.
-It is important to note that these racial traits are not the same as the trait rules found in Chapter 8 of this book (and originating in other Pathfinder products).
+It is important to note that these racial traits are not the same as the trait rules found in Chapter 8 of this book (and originating in other PF products).
 Those traits are effectively half-feats, intended to tie characters to the specific nations, cultures, regions, and races of the Golarion campaign world.
 Racial traits, on the other